sebdemanche/cgi-lab/autonomous-data-warehouse.md

     ![](images/ADW_015.PNG " ")

-16. In SQL Developer, we will now query the table and veirfy the data Enter command:
+16. In SQL Developer, we will now query the table and veirfy the data - to do this, enter the command:

     ```
     select * from channels;
     ```